infumap/infumap/tools/gpu/README.md

 - requests sent through the gateway are serialized by a global GPU lock so only one forwarded endpoint request runs at a time; direct calls to the child service ports bypass the gateway lock
+- gateway upstream read/write timeouts are 30 minutes by default, with a 4 hour read/write timeout for `/pdf-extract` and its legacy `/convert` alias

 Optional environment variables: